notinecrafter/cisco.ios/docs/cisco.ios.ios_l2_interfaces_module.rst

     #  media-type rj45
     #  negotiation auto

-    # Using deleted without config - delete all configuration
+    # Using Deleted without any config passed
+    #"(NOTE: This will delete all of configured resource module attributes from each configured interface)"

     # Before state:
     # -------------